makrai/notes/dowty82-gramm-rel-in-montague.md

   * the results are structures almost exactly like those structures produced
-* here: the rules which add the noun phrase arguments to a verb after it has had its grammatical relations changed will be (in the simplest grammar) the very same rules that add these arguments to an unchanged verb, e.g. `S_1` and `S_2`
+* here: the rules which add the noun phrase arguments to a verb after it has had its grammatical relations changed will be (in the simplest grammar) the very same rules that add these arguments to an unchanged verb, eg `S_1` and `S_2`

 ## 5.4.
 "Relation-Changing" Morphology is Marked on Verbs 21

-* when the application of a relation-changing rule is signified morphologically, that marking appears on the verb of the sentence, not e.g. on the NP changed
+* when the application of a relation-changing rule is signified morphologically, that marking appears on the verb of the sentence, not eg on the NP changed
 * here: since the only constituent the relation-changing rules have to operate on at the time they apply is the verb, hence there is nothing else that a
-  * e.g. the passive morphology, the _applied suffixes_ in Bantu, causative
-    affixes and the Dative Shift Affix in Bahasa Indonesian.
+  * eg the passive morphology, the _applied suffixes_ in Bantu, causative affixes and the Dative Shift Affix in Bahasa Indonesian.
 10
 * In both RG and in the TG account, by contrast, a whole sentence is operated on by the rules in question, so there is no obvious reason why the passive marker